IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

 1. Generate the UID2 identity using a DII - email (hash) or phone no (hash).
 For instructions, see [Client-Side Integration Guide for Mobile](../guides/integration-mobile-client-side.md).(**GWH__SW add fragment to link.**)

-2. Create a UID2 identity from your server backend and then passed into the UID2 SDK.
+2. Create a UID2 identity from your back-end server and then passed into the UID2 SDK.
 For integration instructions, refer to [Client-Server Integration Guide for Mobile](../guides/integration-mobile-client-server.md).(**GWH__SW add fragment to link.**)

 The UID2 Mobile SDKs can perform refreshes of UID2 identities, after an Identity is established.
 This is because the refresh functionality relies on the refresh tokens that are part of the UID2 Identity.